Zadigo/lorelie/README.md

 Expressions in Lorelie serve as powerful tools for constructing SQL queries and representing various components of database operations.
 These expressions enable users to define conditions, select specific fields, filter data, handle logical operations, and manipulate values within their database queries.

+You can read more about the different types of lookups by going to [the lookups section on this page](#lookup-filters).

 The main expressions are:

 * __Q:__ Represents query conditions and filters, allowing users to construct complex filter expressions to retrieve specific data from the database.